Project: Qhronology (https://github.com/lgbishop/qhronology)

 kind : str

-A string specifying the *kind* for the quantum state to take.
+A string specifying the *kind* for the quantum object to take.

 Can be either of :python:`"mixed"` or :python:`"pure"`.